 The Pacific College Campus Director is the school official to whom all reports related to actual or potential criminal activity should be directed.
 Campus directors have in turn designated other senior managers to serve as Campus Security Authorities in their absence.
 The below charts provide the names and contact information of the Campus Director and designated Campus Security Authorities.

 Main Campus Security Officials

-Name Job Title Contact # Contact Email April Paniagua Campus Director & Lead Title IX Coordinator 619-574-6909 apaniagua@pacificcollege.edu Leng Ritchie VP of Clinical Services & Campus Security Officer 619-574-6909 lritchie@pacificcollege.edu Brenda Leyva-Padilla Building Facilities Manager & Campus Fire Safety Officer 619-574-6909 bleyva@pacificcollege.edu
+Name Job Title Contact # Contact Email April Paniagua Campus Director 619-574-6909 apaniagua@pacificcollege.edu Leng Ritchie VP of Clinical Services & Campus Security Officer 619-574-6909 lritchie@pacificcollege.edu

 Other Campus Security Authorities